muhammed-shihebi/React-.NetCore-Example/Readme.md

 	- SQL Server with SQL Server Management Studio

-In the images below, I tried to show you how the application would look if you run the it on your own machine.
+The pictures below try to show you how the application would look like if you run it on your machine.

 # .Net Core API